ktaylor63/southeast/site/content/news/brown-pelican-populations-recovered-removed-from-endangered-species-list.md

 Louisiana, long known as the “pelican state,” and the Florida Game and Fresh Water Fish Commission jointly implemented a restoration project.
 A total of 1,276 young pelicans were captured in Florida and released at three sites in southeastern Louisiana during the 13 years of the project.

 Past efforts to protect the brown pelican actually led to the birth of the National Wildlife Refuge System more than a century ago in central Florida.
 German immigrant Paul Kroegel, appalled by the indiscriminate slaughter of pelicans for their feathers, approached President Theodore Roosevelt.
 This led Roosevelt to create the first National Wildlife Refuge at Pelican in 1903, when Kroegel was named the first refuge manager.
-Today, the system has grown to 550 national wildlife refuges, many of which have played key roles in the recovery of the brown pelican.
+Today, the system has grown to 550 national wildlife refuges[^1], many of which have played key roles in the recovery of the brown pelican.

 With removal of the brown pelican from the list of threatened and endangered species, federal agencies will no longer be required to consult with the Service to ensure any action they authorize, fund, or carry out will not harm the species.
 However, additional federal laws, such as the Migratory Bird Treaty Act and the Lacey Act, will continue to protect the brown pelican, its nests and its eggs.